samuel-marsh/scCustomize/index.md

 ***2. Improve speed/reproducibility of common tasks/pieces of code in
 scRNA-seq analysis with a single or group of functions.***

-scCustomize aims to acheive these goals through:
+scCustomize aims to achieve these goals through:

 -   **Customized versions of many commonly used plotting functions (and some custom ones).**